Volume Two

 [… Understood.]

-Meanwhile, the human youth behind this whole situation that made light of people's lives was being subjected to Claude and, having joined up with him, Hector's interrogation.
+Meanwhile, the human youth behind this whole mess that made light of people's lives was being interrogated by Claude and — having since joined him — Hector.

-(Terrorism… as well as a demon making use of the chaos…?)
+(Terrorism… and a demon taking advantage of the chaos…?)

 Human supremacists.

-It didn't seem to involve the guild, so it wasn't the thing that wouldn't hesitate to use force against Ilya the Branch Vice Manager had told her to be careful of.
+It didn't seem to involve the guild, so it wasn't the kind of force-ready threat the Branch Vice Manager had warned her to be careful of.
 In that case, was this one of Reinhardt's spies?

-Thinking up to that, Ilya let out a faint sigh.
-Either way, despite the warning she'd received, his employer, his organization, had brought about this predicament.
-Ilya, daunted by the goings-on, received a transmission from Bard.
+Having thought that far, Ilya let out a faint sigh.
+Either way, despite the warning she'd received, his employer — his organization — had brought about this predicament.
+Daunted by what was unfolding, Ilya received a transmission from Bard.

 [I'm there.]